WH04M1-404/blacknet-v2.5/README.md

 ### SAVING

-* all victims credintials saved in /blacknet/html/log.txt
+* all victims credintials saved in /blacknet/eviltwin/html/log.txt in the evil twin tool [blacktwin]

 ## EVIL TWIN TOOL